ipaleka/algorand-contracts-testing/media/blog-post.md

 ---
 **Note**

 Some helper functions aren't shown here in the tutorial for the sake of simplicity.
-Please take a look at the [project's repository](https://github.com/ipaleka/algorand-contracts-testing) for the actual implementation.
+Please take a look at the [project's repository](https://github.com/ipaleka/algorand-contracts-testing) for their implementation.

 ---